Vehrik/FarOut/Characters/2-Vitals.md

-    If your Burden is higher than your Character's base Momentum but lower than double their Momentum, your Character's Stride is reduced to 1 and they may only make one Action per round of Combat.
-This condition is known as Burden
+    If your Burden is higher than your Character's base Momentum but lower than double their Momentum, your Character's Stride is reduced to 1 and they may only make one Action per round of Combat, and all actions are made with a Bust.
+This condition is known as Burden I.
-    I.

     If your Burden is equal to twice your Character's Momentum Score, your Character's Stride is reduced to 0 and may not preform any other Actions than Deburdening.
-This is known as Burden III.
+This is known as Burden II.

     Attempting to lift a Burden that is higher than your Momentum is automatically failed, but one should keep in mind that the Momentum of